Achievable logoAchievable logo

 Effects of stress on psychological functions

-Sometimes stress can be beneficial and motivating, known as eustress (good stress).
-In moderate amounts, it can enhance performance, such as an athlete using pregame stress for energy, or a student feeling a helpful level of pressure before a test.
-When stress goes beyond this optimal level, it becomes distress, leading to exhaustion, burnout, and declining performance.
-If stress remains intense, it may harm overall health.
+Stress isn’t always harmful.
+Sometimes it can be beneficial and motivating, which is known as eustress (good stress).
+In moderate amounts, stress can enhance performance - for example, an athlete may use pregame stress as energy, or a student may feel a helpful level of pressure before a test.

 Stress outcomes / response to stressors

-• Physiological: The fight-or-flight response is a common reaction to perceived threats, with the sympathetic nervous system and the endocrine system prompting the body to get ready for action.
-This involves a surge of epinephrine and norepinephrine from the adrenal glands, elevating heart rate, expanding pupils, and increasing respiration.
-The hypothalamic-pituitary-adrenal (HPA) axis also becomes active, releasing cortisol, often called the stress hormone.
-While cortisol assists in meeting immediate challenges, prolonged levels can weaken the immune system.
+• Physiological: The fight-or-flight response is a common reaction to perceived threats.
+The sympathetic nervous system and the endocrine system prepare the body for action.
+This includes a surge of epinephrine and norepinephrine from the adrenal glands, which elevates heart rate, expands pupils, and increases respiration.
+The hypothalamic-pituitary-adrenal (HPA) axis also becomes active and releases cortisol, often called the stress hormone.
+Cortisol can help the body meet immediate challenges, but prolonged elevated levels can weaken the immune system.

-• Emotional: Persistent exposure to stressors can undermine overall well-being and may lead to conditions like PTSD, anxiety disorders, or depression.
+• Emotional: Persistent exposure to stressors can undermine overall well-being and may contribute to conditions like PTSD, anxiety disorders, or depression.

-• Behavioral: People handle stressful circumstances in various ways.
-Some face the issue head-on, whereas others avoid or numb distress through substances or excessive screen time.
+• Behavioral: People respond to stressful circumstances in different ways.
+Some address the problem directly, while others avoid or numb distress through substances or excessive screen time.

 Physiological changes during the fight-or-flight response